+The uniqueness for shrinking self-similar solutions is not necessary to be true, even for the special problem \eqref{prob0} (cf. \cite{GH, GK})).
+But the above theorem shows that it can be unique under certain assumptions.

-Definition \ref{def:self2} and Theorem \ref{thm:2} discuss shrinking solutions on finite interval $[0,T)$.
-If we take a time shift, these solutions can be regarded as solutions on $[-T,0)$.
-More precisely, let $(\wt{U},\wt{\Xi}_1, \wt{\Xi}_2)$ be a shrinking selfsimilar solution of \eqref{prob} on $[0,T)$.
+Definition \ref{def:self2} and Theorem \ref{thm:2} deal with shrinking solutions on finite time interval $[0,T)$.
+If we take a time shift, these solutions can be regarded as solutions defined on $[-T,0)$.
+More precisely, let $(\widetilde{U},\widetilde{\Xi}_1, \widetilde{\Xi}_2)$ be a shrinking self-similar solution of \eqref{prob} on $[0,T)$.
 Then

 and

 satisfy

 and